-3.26 Smoke Free Workplace
+3.26 Smoke and Vape Free Workplace

-The Smoke Free Workplace policy seeks to guarantee employees the right to work in air that is free of tobacco smoke.
+The Smoke and Vape Free Workplace policy seeks to guarantee employees the right to work in air that is free of tobacco smoke and vapours/chemical emissions of e-cigarettes and other electronic nicotine delivery products.
 The Management of Health and Safety at Work Regulations and the Workplace (Health, Safety and Welfare) Regulations place stringent requirements on employers to assess risks and ensure that non-smokers are protected from the dangers of tobacco smoke whilst at work.
 This also precludes the use of electronic cigarettes within the workplace.